Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout

 Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout (美少女受肉おじさんと, Fantajī Bishōjo Juniku Ojisan to), abbreviated as Fabiniku (ファ美肉), is a Japanese manga series written by Yū Tsurusaki and illustrated by Shin Ikezawa.
-It has been serialized online via Cygames' Cycomi manga app and website since November 2019 and has been collected in sixteen tankōbon volumes by Shogakukan.
+It has been serialized online via Cygames' Cycomi manga app and website since November 2019 and has been collected in eighteen tankōbon volumes by Shogakukan.
 An anime television series adaptation produced by OLM aired from January to March 2022.

 Plot

 Hinata Tachibana and Tsukasa Jinguji are childhood friends.
 One day, when Hinata drunkenly wishes he was a girl, the Goddess of Love and Beauty appears and grants his wish before transporting him and Jinguji to a fantasy world and charging them to defeat the demon lord.
 Jinguji is provided with superhuman strength and various skills, while Hinata has almost nothing except for supernatural beauty that entices men.
 The two make their way through this world while struggling with their growing feelings for each other.